PierreChouteau/DeepLearningWithAudio/02_ddsp/training/azure_training.md

 ## Transfer your trained model to your own laptop

-You can transfer your files, such as trained models from your the virtual machine to your on own PC  following the below command line structure.
+You can transfer your files, such as trained models from the VM to your own laptop following the below command line structure.
-Open a new terminal window make sure that you are in your own computer/laptop directory.
+Open a new terminal window and make sure that you are in your own laptop directory.

 * Transfer the folder of the trained model